Reading

 SJA Notes

-* Gracious Father, please write Your word on our hearts this day.
+* Gracious Father, please write Your word on our hearts today.

 “But this people has a stubborn and rebellious heart; they have turned aside and gone away.”

-This passage shows us clearly why we all need Jesus!
+This passage shows us clearly why we need Jesus!

-We see that the poor are no nearer to God than the rich – Neither the wealthy or the homeless, the have-nots or the have-muches – No person across any spectrum we might come up with has any more or any less merit in God’s eyes than another.
+We see that the poor are no nearer to God than the rich – Neither the wealthy or the homeless, the have-nots or the much-haves – No human across any spectrum we might think of has any more or any less merit in God’s eyes than another.

 Jeremiah preached to the poor and they refused to repent.

-Jeremiah preached to the “great” but they refused to repent.
+Jeremiah preached to the great and they refused to repent.

-The words of Romans 3 can resound in our ears,
+The words of Romans 3 resound with this reading,

 “For there is no distinction: for all have sinned and fall short of the glory of God,”